NWS surveys tornado damage as Lee County residents share their loss

 Although the damage looks bad, it pales compared to what they lost right in front of their home.

-Lovebirds Barb and John Kelly were inside the home they’ve lived in for 52 years when a tornado ripped through Fort Myers, here and gone in 12 seconds.
+The Kellys were inside the home they’ve lived in for 52 years when the tornado ripped through Fort Myers, here and gone in 12 seconds.

 “I was sitting in here reading, and I heard whistling.
-My husband heard vibration within 10 seconds.
-This was done.
-10 seconds, that’s all it took,” Barb explained.
+My husband heard a vibration.
+Within 10 seconds this was done.
+Ten seconds, that’s all it took,” Barb explained.

 It took something from the Kellys, something that took decades to create.